-For the rest of the wind-up phase (perhaps steadily done in stages over the next 2 years), the existing franking credits I just mentioned then now should underpin fully franked dividends of $1.27 a share.
-However this $1.27 should end up being more by the end of the wind up process after they eventually pay more tax.
+For the rest of the wind-up phase (perhaps steadily done in stages over the next 2 years), the existing franking credits I just mentioned then now could underpin fully franked dividends of $1.27 a share.
+However this $1.27 could end up being more by the end of the wind up process after they eventually pay more tax.

-Recent sales in the wind-up process suggest that the real NTA might be much higher than what is on the books, perhaps 20% higher could be a conservative guess.
-Given their exposure is still geared, we could be talking about $2.85 NTA a share instead of $2.14 I discussed earlier.
+Recent sales in the wind-up process suggest that the real NTA might be higher than what is on the books.
+Given their exposure is still geared, what if we were talking about $2.85 NTA a share instead of $2.14 I discussed earlier?
 If that is on the mark, with the remaining wind-up there would be further tax payable (although the annual report does note $23 million of losses they can utilize).
 Still, that NTA I just mentioned could come back to more like the $2.68 mark after taking some further tax out.

-Yet this should result in further franking credits, perhaps around $1.66 of the $2.68 can be distributed via fully franked dividends.
+Yet this could result in further franking credits, perhaps around $1.66 of the $2.68 can be distributed via fully franked dividends.
 If we assume a timeframe of 18 months as an average life of the combined payouts, we can think about what is an attractive annualized return.
-I was thinking what I have written thus far is probably too conservative in terms of what is achieved on the sales both with amounts and timeframe.

-Still for those that can make good use of the franking credits, the potential $2.68 coming into your pocket (circa $1.66 of that from franked dividends?) if you buy at $2.40 looks ok if you assume an 18-month average time frame for getting the cash flows.
+Still for those that can make good use of the franking credits, the potential $2.68 coming into your pocket (circa $1.66 of that from franked dividends?) might warrant some further investigation.

 Vita Group Limited (ASX:VTG)